lanl/scout/README.md

 **NOTE**: Scout is still very much a *work-in-progress* and the documentation and source are both under active development.
 We use Linux-based systems and Mac OS X 10.8.X as our primary software development platforms with a range of supported GPU architectures.
-For CPU architectures we primarily support x86 systems but have recently started working on providing support on ARM-based platforms.
+For CPU architectures we primarily support x86 systems but have recently added support for ARM-based platforms.
 More details on specific hardware support is included below.

 ## Requirements